bonham000/fcc-react-tests-module/README.md

 #Free Code Camp React/Redux Challenge Development#

-###This repo contains an in-browser test module prototype for React/Redux code and the proposed React & Redux challenges for the Free Code Camp Curriculum Expansion.###
+###This is an in-browser test module for developing the React/Redux challenges for the Free Code Camp Curriculum Expansion.###

 [See this project live here](http://hysterical-amusement.surge.sh/)